fablab-wue/piTelex/README.md

 The other part is the Python software to send and receive the serial data (50 baud, 5 data-bits) and decode the "**Baudot-Murray-Code**" character set (also called "CCITT-2" or "ITA2") to ASCII.

-With the characters arrived in the PC/RPi the data can be routed to an internet services like [i-Telex](https://www.i-telex.net), Telnet, eMail or IRC.
+With the characters arrived in the PC / RPi the data can be routed to an internet services like [i-Telex](https://www.i-telex.net), Telnet, eMail, RSS or IRC.
 The teletype can also be (miss-) used as a steampunk printer or keyboard.

 The software supports also a connection to another telex device in the **[i-Telex Network](https://www.i-telex.net)** over TCP/IP.